cosargozukirmizi/Olasiliksal-evrim-kurami-Probabilistic-Evolution-Theory-/README.md

 # Olasiliksal-evrim-kurami-Probabilistic-Evolution-Theory-
 This package is for the solution of second degree multinomial ordinary differential equation sets by way of probabilistic evolution theory.
-The initial value problem of these explicit ODE systems relies on Kronecker power series.
+The solution ofinitial value problem of these explicit ODE systems relies on Kronecker power series.
 After the equation set is taken to a certain form by using Constancy adding space extension, the unknown functions are computed by the facilitation of squarification.